Fralleee/Fralleee/README.md

-👋 Hi, I am Roland Chelwing-Grzybowski, A software engineer based in Skövde, Sweden.
+👋 Hi, I am Roland Chelwing-Grzybowski!

-When I'm not writing code for work, I grind away on passions projects primarily related to front-end development or game development.
+A curious and dedicated Software Engineer with diverse and progressive experience in software development spanning multiple industries, including fintech, e-commerce, online gaming, and ad tech.
+Adept at solving complex problems using cutting-edge technologies and frameworks, with a proven track record in creating sophisticated, efficient solutions.